 Weather permitting, the schoolyard is a great place to host a pumpkin decorating party for students.
-The cafeteria is a great indoor alternative, because of the available space and tables.
-That's not to say this event can't be celebrated in the classroom -- with enough parent helpers on hand, this party really can be modified to suit any space your school provides.
-Best of all, these decorating ideas require no carving, which is more practical for a school setting.Continue to 5 of 10 below.
+The cafeteria is a great indoor alternative since the available space and tables make for lots of room (and easy clean up).
+That's not to say this event can't be celebrated in the classroom.
+With enough parent helpers on hand, this party really can be modified to suit any space your school provides.
+Best of all, these decorating ideas require no carving, which is more practical and easy to clean when you are in a school setting.

 05 of 08

 School Scarecrow Contest

 This can be a really fun school-wide event.
 Challenge each class to make a scarecrow to place outside of their classroom door.
-Hold a season-long contest where students, faculty, administration and visitors get to vote for their favorite one.
+Hold a season-long contest where students, faculty, administration, and visitors get to vote for their favorite one.
 Reward the winning class with a pizza party or something fun like a "wear pajamas to school" day.

-Many schools host a "haunted hallways" event where parents, faculty and students come together after school to decorate the hallways in Halloween fashion.
-Divide your volunteers up into teams, assign each a hallways and have them come up with a theme with which to deck their halls.
+Many schools host a "haunted hallways" event where parents, faculty, and students come together after school to decorate the hallways in Halloween fashion.
+Divide your volunteers up into teams, assign each a hallways, and have them come up with a theme with which to deck their halls.
 Once all of the halls have been completed, invite guests to walk through and enjoy the scenery.

-You can have kids trick-or-treat as they pass through the hallways, or even host a snack party, school dance or kid-friendly Halloween movie night once the hallways tours are complete.
+You can have kids trick-or-treat as they pass through the hallways, or even host a snack party, school dance, or kid-friendly Halloween movie night once the hallways tours are complete.

 Want to host a similar event without the Halloween theme?
-Just make it an autumn theme where decorations stick to things like pumpkins, autumn leaves and scarecrows.
+Just make it an autumn theme where decorations stick to things like pumpkins, autumn leaves, and scarecrows.